RustForWeb/radix/book/src/themes/overview/layout.md

 ## Common Layout Props

-Each layout component has a set of it’s own specialized props and also a shared set of common layout props.
+Each layout component has a set of it's own specialized props and also a shared set of common layout props.
 All layout props support [responsive values](../theme/breakpoints.md).

 ### Padding